aws/karpenter-provider-aws/designs/odcr.md

 with then a retry recalculation of instances maybe falling back to regular on-demand
 2. We call CreateFleet API in certain race conditions, resulting in an InsufficientCapacityError causing a reevaluation, with then a fallback to on-demand could be selected if Capacity Reservations not available

-## FAQ

-### What happens when a user changes their `capacityReservationSelectorTerms` and some instances are no longer in a selected ODCR?

 ## Appendix